 Interested in applying to serve as a commissioner?

-- Producer and handler applicants need to list a position number on your application and mark the appropriate button for producer or handler.
-Find position numbers in the open commissioner positions.
+- Producer and handler applicants need to list a position number on your application and check the appropriate box for producer or handler.

 - Fill out the form using a computer.

-- Scan your completed form and email the completed form to firstname.lastname@example.org
+- We prefer that you email your completed application.
+Scan your completed form and email the completed form to firstname.lastname@example.org

 - You may also mail your completed form to:

 We cannot accept previous year's forms, applications that are not readable, that do not have a producer or handler position number, or that do not have a signature.
 Please do not send photos of an application.